 This is a helpful guide for taking pictures in harsh, bright sunlight.

 Most photographers know what harsh light is and will usually try to avoid it.
-Eventually, however, you must learn how to shoot in harsh light.
+Eventually, however, you must learn how to photograph in harsh light.

 Taking pictures in harsh sunlight is a part of every photographer’s journey.

-Being a portrait photographer, I am always shooting portraits in bright sunlight.
+Being a portrait photographer, I am always photographing portraits in bright sunlight.

 You won’t always have a choice, and it’s best to learn how best to deal with unfavorable lighting conditions instead of circumventing them.

 A lot of cameras have difficulty exposing a scene with various light levels.